Customer support: Definition, skills, importance, and tips

 For example, maybe a customer reached out about a stolen credit card.
 Beyond identifying what information was compromised and then taking steps to solve that problem, going the extra mile can go a long way.

-That might mean following up on live chat or social media with a link to relevant tips and tricks from the knowledge base or company blog.
+That might mean following up on a messaging or social media channel with a link to relevant tips and tricks from the knowledge base or company blog.

 An umbrella term for all interactions that enhance customer experience and help improve their relationship with the company.